SteveBattista/signhash/README.md

 <h1> Known issues <br></h1>
 <h2> Program will not follow infinite loops based on hard links (in Linux).
 Could add a flag to follow symlinks but this could result in a infinite loop.<br>
+<b2> When working on a live linux system /dev/core was 128T.
+Need to see if I can hash a file that big!<br>

 <h2> Spelling.
 I need to clean up all of the text and spell check it.<br></h2>

 <h1>Possible roadmap<br></h1>